github-fun/commands/2-changes.md

 To commit your changes and create a save point, use:

-`git commit -m "added question.txt file"`
+`git commit -am "added question.txt file"`

 Tip: `-m ` allows you to specify a commit message.
-The commit message should be short and descriptive about the purpose of the commit or what you changed in the repo.
+The commit message should be short and descriptive about the purpose of the commit or what you changed in the repo. `-a` creates a snapshot of all changes to tracked files in the working directory.

 You should see:
 ```